What is Gregory Palamas?

 Mount Athos and the Barlaam controversy

-Palamas was born to a Constantinopolitan court family in 1296; his father served the emperor Andronikos II Palaiologos as a senator and was himself drawn to hesychast practice in late life.
-At twenty Palamas left a promised civil career, retreated to Mount Athos, and spent the next two decades in the Athonite skete of Glossia and the lavra of Vatopedi training under elders whose discipline was the psychophysical method of the Jesus Prayer the hesychast tradition had codified in the previous century.
-The controversy that organised the rest of his life began around 1335 when Barlaam of Calabria — a southern Italian Greek-rite monk who had moved to Constantinople and acquired a reputation in philosophy — published a series of treatises attacking the Athonite practice.
-Barlaam's claim was that the uncreated light the Athonite monks reported perceiving in deep prayer could not be God himself, because God's essence is unknowable in principle; what the monks were perceiving had to be either a created intermediary or a hallucination, and the breath-paired postural technique the manuals prescribed was a Messalian heresy in patristic dress.
+Palamas was born into a Constantinopolitan court family in 1296.
+His father served the emperor Andronikos II Palaiologos and was himself drawn to hesychast practice in later life.
+At around twenty Palamas left a promised civil career, retreated to Mount Athos, and spent the next two decades at the skete of Glossia and the lavra of Vatopedi.
+He trained under elders whose discipline was the psychophysical method of the Jesus Prayer that the hesychast tradition had codified in the previous century.
+The controversy that organised the rest of his life began around 1335.
+Barlaam of Calabria, a southern Italian Greek-rite monk who had moved to Constantinople, published treatises attacking Athonite practice.
+He argued that the uncreated light the monks reported perceiving in prayer could not be God himself, since God's essence is unknowable.
+What the monks perceived had to be either a created intermediary or a hallucination.
+He also charged that the breath-paired postural technique the manuals prescribed was a Messalian heresy in patristic dress.
 The Athonite community asked Palamas, by then the most theologically articulate of their number, to reply.
-He produced the Triads in Defence of the Holy Hesychasts — nine treatises in three groups of three — between 1338 and 1341, and they remain the foundational text of the Orthodox theology of mystical experience.
+He produced the Triads in Defence of the Holy Hesychasts — nine treatises in three groups of three — between 1338 and 1341.
+They remain the foundational text of the Orthodox theology of mystical experience.

 Essence and energies

-The technical move on which the Triads rest is the distinction between God's essence (ousia) and God's energies (energeiai).
-The essence, Palamas argued from the patristic record — Athanasius, the Cappadocians, Maximus the Confessor, John of Damascus — remains forever beyond all created knowing; on this Barlaam was correct.
-But the energies are God's own acts and self-communications, undivided from the essence as a sunbeam is undivided from the sun, and they are what the created order participates in.
-The uncreated light of Tabor — the radiance the disciples saw at the Transfiguration in Matthew 17 and Mark 9 — is, on this analysis, the divine energy directly perceived, not a created sign of an inaccessible referent.
+The central argument of the Triads rests on a distinction between God's essence (ousia) and God's energies (energeiai).
+The essence, Palamas argued from the patristic record — Athanasius, the Cappadocians, Maximus the Confessor, John of Damascus — remains forever beyond all created knowing.
+Barlaam was right about that.
+But the energies are God's own acts and self-communications, undivided from the essence as a sunbeam is undivided from the sun, and the created order participates in them.
+The uncreated light of Tabor — the radiance the disciples saw at the Transfiguration in Matthew 17 and Mark 9 — is, on this reading, the divine energy directly perceived, not a created sign of an inaccessible referent.
 The hesychast monks' experience of light in deep prayer is the same light, made perceptible to the nous by the long discipline of nepsis and hesychia.
-The distinction is not a hairsplitting of scholastic logic.
-It is the precondition under which the Orthodox theology of theosis — the deification of the human person by participation in the divine life — can be coherent at all: without the essence-energies distinction the doctrine would either collapse God into the creation (a pantheist outcome the tradition has consistently refused) or strand the creation forever outside its source (a transcendence so absolute that the contemplative life it claimed to offer would be unintelligible).
-The council of 1341 — the first of the three councils called to adjudicate the dispute — vindicated Palamas during Barlaam's lifetime; the councils of 1347 and 1351, against the further objections of Akindynos and Gregoras, made the position dogmatic.
-The 1351 Tomos is the text the Orthodox Church has carried as the formal definition of the doctrine ever since.
+This distinction is not scholastic hairsplitting.
+Without it, the Orthodox theology of theosis — the deification of the human person by participation in the divine life — becomes incoherent.
+The doctrine would either collapse God into creation (a pantheist outcome the tradition has consistently refused) or strand creation forever outside its source.
+The council of 1341 vindicated Palamas during Barlaam's lifetime.
+The councils of 1347 and 1351, against further objections from Akindynos and Gregoras, made the position dogmatic.
+The 1351 Tomos is the formal definition the Orthodox Church has carried ever since.

 The institutional aftermath

-Palamas was consecrated archbishop of Thessalonica in 1347 and spent the next twelve years occupying or unable to occupy the see — a year of his archiepiscopate was spent as a prisoner of Turkish raiders, captured at sea while travelling to Constantinople, and the letters he wrote home from his captivity are part of the canonical corpus the tradition reads alongside the Triads.
-He died in Thessalonica in 1359 and was canonised by the Orthodox Church in 1368, nine years after his death — an unusually rapid canonisation by Byzantine standards.
-The *Philokalia*, when Nicodemus and Macarius compiled it at Mount Athos in 1782, gave Palamas extensive representation in its later volumes; the Philokalia is the channel through which Palamite theology reached the nineteenth-century Russian renewal that produced the Way of a Pilgrim, and through that the Slavic Orthodox lay practice of the Jesus Prayer that survives today.
-The twentieth-century rediscovery of Palamas in Western theological scholarship — through the work of Vladimir Lossky, John Meyendorff and Christos Yannaras among Orthodox writers, and through the ecumenical reception by Catholic and Anglican readers of those scholars — has made the essence-energies distinction one of the most-discussed structural claims of Eastern theology in the contemporary comparative literature.
+Palamas was consecrated Archbishop of Thessalonica in 1347.
+His twelve years in the see were turbulent.
+A year of his archiepiscopate was spent as a prisoner of Turkish raiders, captured at sea while travelling to Constantinople.
+The letters he wrote home from captivity are part of the canonical corpus the tradition reads alongside the Triads.
+He died in Thessalonica in 1359 and was canonised by the Orthodox Church in 1368, nine years after his death.
+The *Philokalia*, compiled by Nicodemus and Macarius at Mount Athos in 1782, gives Palamas extensive representation in its later volumes.
+The Philokalia is the main channel through which Palamite theology reached the nineteenth-century Russian renewal that produced the Way of a Pilgrim and the Slavic Orthodox lay practice of the Jesus Prayer that survives today.
+In the twentieth century, scholars such as Vladimir Lossky, John Meyendorff, and Christos Yannaras brought Palamas back into Western theological attention.
+The essence-energies distinction is now among the most-discussed structural claims of Eastern theology in the comparative literature.

 Where the line surfaces in the index

-Jonathan Pageau's *Orthodoxy in America* is the index's most direct contemporary entry into the living Orthodox tradition the Palamite synthesis underwrites, and his shorter pieces — Fractals — The World Is Full of Meaning, The Real Meaning of Lucifer, Christians Are Not Called to Be 'Nice' — operate inside the patristic frame the Triads defended, even where the technical distinction is not foregrounded.
-From the Western side the channel runs through the twentieth-century Catholic contemplatives who read Palamas through Lossky and Meyendorff: Thomas Merton's *New Seeds of Contemplation* and *Thoughts in Solitude* carry the essence-energies frame at one or two removes in their late-career silence-and-darkness vocabulary, and Richard Rohr's *The Naked Now* and his *On Being* conversation read the purgative, illuminative, unitive arc the Palamite tradition assumes as the load-bearing shape of the Christian contemplative life.
-Huston Smith's *The World's Religions* treats the Palamite synthesis as integral to the Christianity chapter rather than as a sectarian Orthodox footnote, on the grounds that the dispute it settled is the same dispute every contemplative tradition has had to settle in its own vocabulary.
+Jonathan Pageau's *Orthodoxy in America* is the index's most direct contemporary entry into the living Orthodox tradition the Palamite synthesis underwrites.
+His shorter pieces — Fractals — The World Is Full of Meaning, The Real Meaning of Lucifer, Christians Are Not Called to Be 'Nice' — operate inside the patristic frame the Triads defended, even where the technical distinction is not foregrounded.
+From the Western side the channel runs through twentieth-century Catholic contemplatives who read Palamas through Lossky and Meyendorff: Thomas Merton's *New Seeds of Contemplation* and *Thoughts in Solitude* carry the essence-energies frame at one or two removes in their late-career silence-and-darkness vocabulary.
+Richard Rohr's *The Naked Now* and his *On Being* conversation read the purgative, illuminative, unitive arc the Palamite tradition assumes as the load-bearing shape of the Christian contemplative life.
+Huston Smith's *The World's Religions* treats the Palamite synthesis as integral to the Christianity chapter rather than as a sectarian Orthodox footnote.